nheeren/material_intensity_db/CONTRIBUTING.md

 Please refer to the [Wikipedia article](https://en.wikipedia.org/wiki/Comma-separated_values) on CSV for more details.

+## Database structure

+If you intend to make or propose changes to the database structure, such as adding new variables, please keep in mind to update the [codebook](codebook.md), precisely explaining the function and format of new columns.
+Also, please keep in mind that the codebook is intended to be validated by a Python script (*UPDATE required*).

 ## Tools

 Since many users will probably use Microsoft Excel to process the data, the requirements for formatting account for some of the Excel quirks.
 For instance, the Boolean variable `True` will always be converted to uppercase by Excel.
 This could be avoided by a leading single quote `'` , but Excel keeps replacing the value on import.
 Therefore, the uppercase values `TRUE` and `FALSE` are being used.
 Other than that [Microsoft Excel seems to do a decent job of exporting RFC compliant csv data](https://superuser.com/a/302338/215109).